-State Policy Network’s InternNet is a national speaker series that equips the next generation of state-based leaders for the freedom movement.
-The InternNet connects policy experts, liberty visionaries, and free-market leaders to interns at state-based think tanks and allied organizations in the states.
-In this virtual forum, interns learn from thought leaders they would rarely have the opportunity to engage with directly outside of Washington, DC.
+State Policy Network’s InternNet is a national speaker series designed to empower the next generation of state-based leaders for the freedom movement.
+The program connects policy experts, liberty visionaries, and free-market leaders to interns at state-based think tanks and allied organizations in the states.
+In 2019, 84 students participated, representing 32 states and 41 organizations.
+In 2020, 104 students participated, representing 35 states, 4 countries, and 43 organizations.

 Speaker: Christina Sandefur, Executive Vice President, Goldwater Institute

 Campuses across the country are becoming even more hostile towards conservative and libertarian ideas.
 How can we make the positive case for liberty?
 What are the best ways to talk about individual liberty, limited government, and free enterprise?
 Learn practical ways to talk about how these timeless principles result in more opportunity and prosperity for all Americans.
 Leave this session ready to get more of your peers thinking about other points of view.